Beach Too Sandy, Bryan Too Breaky

 Yeah, she has an opinion and she'll let them know.

-I swear to God.
+I sort of got a lot of people.
 Should I call the police or go to the car?
-Yeah, should I call the police or go to sleep?
+Should I call the police or go to sleep?

 It's crazy.
 Like,